sidx8/The-nomand-s/README.md

 # The-nomads
-a web site with all the content you want in one place
+a new web site with all the content and things you want in one place